lambdaclass/lambdaworks/docs/src/plonk/recap.md

 In the context of PLONK, both the inputs and outputs of the program are considered _public inputs_.
 This may sound odd, but it is because these are the inputs to the verification algorithm.
 This is the algorithm that takes, in this case, the tuple $(3, 8, \pi)$ and outputs _Accept_ if the toy program was executed with input $x=3$, some private value $e$ not revealed to the verifier, and out came $8$.
 Otherwise it outputs _Reject_.

 PLONK can be used to delegate program executions to untrusted parties, but it can also be used as a proof of knowledge.
-Our program could be used by a prover to demostrate that she knows the multiplicative inverse of some value $x$ in the finite field without revealing it.
+Our program could be used by a prover to demonstrate that she knows the multiplicative inverse of some value $x$ in the finite field without revealing it.
 She would do it by sending the verifier the tuple $(x, 0, \pi)$, where $\pi$ is the proof of the execution of our toy program.

 In our toy example this is pointless because inverting field elements is easily performed by any verifier.
 But change our program to the following and you get proofs of knowledge of the preimage of SHA256 digests.